The Raptor Center depends on the hard work and generous time commitment of more than 300 volunteers.

 The Raptor Center volunteer opportunities

-Clinic Crew volunteers assist staff and veterinarians with the care of injured wild raptors.
-Clinic volunteers help by preparing food and providing prescribed medications, maintaining healthy environments by cleaning enclosures, and assisting clinic staff.
+Clinic volunteers assist staff and veterinarians with the care of injured wild raptors by preparing food and providing prescribed medications, maintaining healthy environments by cleaning enclosures, and assisting clinic staff.
 Volunteers work with a team at an assigned time each week.
-Weekday morning volunteer shifts are from 8:30 a.m.-12:30 p.m. and afternoon shift begins at 3:30 p.m. until 6:00 p.m.
-Weekend volunteer crews are present from 8:00 a.m.-11:30 a.m. and afternoon crews begin at 3:30 p.m.
+Morning clinic shifts are from 8:00 a.m.-12:30 p.m. and afternoon clinic shifts are from 3:30 p.m.-6:00 p.m.
+Exact start and end times may vary seasonally and by crew placement.

 Education volunteers present The Raptor Center’s mission to the public by leading tours and teaching the public about raptors and their role in the environment.
-Education duties could include greeting the public, providing tours, and assisting with various education and interpretive projects.
-This includes the care and maintenance of the education raptors and could include the following: food preparation, cleaning of outdoor and indoor enclosures, and/or equipment care.
+Duties could include greeting the public, providing tours, and assisting with various education and interpretive projects.
+Volunteers also assist with the care and maintenance of the education raptors, which includes food preparation, cleaning of outdoor and indoor enclosures, and/or equipment care.
 Education volunteers will receive training by The Raptor Center interpretive naturalists and will continue to be given training to improve their raptor knowledge.
 Volunteers work with a team at an assigned time each week.
-Morning volunteer shifts are from 8:30 a.m.-12:30 p.m. and afternoon shift is from 12:00 p.m.-4:00 p.m.
+Morning volunteer shifts are from 8:30 a.m.-12:30 p.m. and afternoon shifts are from 12:30 p.m.-4:00 p.m.

 Volunteers on Flight Crew help with the physical conditioning of recovering raptor patients by exercising the birds and assessing their abilities as they regain their flight skills.
 Volunteers often work in teams with fellow volunteers to exercise birds.
 Volunteers sometimes walk up to 2 miles per day while volunteering.
 When not exercising raptors, crew members help with maintaining a healthy environment by cleaning flight enclosures and assisting staff with other tasks as needed.
-Flight crews exercise the birds in the mornings, Mondays and then Wednesday-Saturday.
-Each day has a different flight crew, with 5 teams total.
+Flight crews exercise the birds in the mornings, Monday-Saturday, typically starting at 8:00 a.m.
+Exact start and end times may vary seasonally and by crew placement.

 Summer tour guide